Finding An ADHD Doctor For Diagnosis & Treatment

 Those experiencing symptoms of ADHD might find themselves overwhelmed and unsure of where to turn.
 However, there are a variety of professionals who can diagnose and treat ADHD.

 When seeking a doctor for ADHD treatment, it can be important to understand the difference between a psychologist and a psychiatrist.
-While both psychologists and psychiatrists are considered mental health professionals and can provide treatment for ADHD, a psychiatrist can prescribe medication, while a psychologist cannot.
+While both psychologists and psychiatrists are considered mental health professionals and can provide treatment for ADHD, a psychiatrist can prescribe medication, while a psychologist cannot in most states.

 Degree requirements for a psychologist vs. a psychiatrist specializing in ADHD